Jdgmx/jcatOTP/README.md

 # How It Works

 The idea is very simple.
-First you create accounts by providing a names and the OTP codes.
+First you create accounts by providing names and the OTP codes.
 The list of the services is fixed, so you have to flag which accounts will map to which services.
 Then you enable each account for the Services menu in System Preferences.
-Then, next time you have to enter an OTP code you can right-click/or go to the Services menu, select the corresponding account index and it will be automatically pasted in the selected text field.
+The next time you have to enter an OTP code you can right-click or go to the Services menu, select the corresponding account index and it will be automatically pasted in the selected text field.

 jcatOTP uses your system’s keychain to store a key to encrypt and decrypt the file where the codes are stored.
 Every time it’s launched it will ask you for your computer credentials to access the keychain.
 If you somehow delete the keychain entry, or don’t provide the correct password, it will no longer be able to read your accounts (everything will be lost).